Samagra-Development/docs/docs/Form Management Module.md

     }
 ```

-2.4.2  Invoke the Initialiser
+2.53.
+Invoke the Initialiser for the Contract

-In the onCreate() of your Application-level class, please add the following method invocation
+In the onCreate() of your Application-level class, after you have successfully initialised the module,please add the following method invocation.**This will initialise the contract through whch you will interact with all the helper methods of the Form Module**.
+The contract is always a work in progress, we keep adding more cases as we come across.

 ```java
 ComponentManager.registerFormManagementPackage(this, AppConstants.BASE_API_URL, new FormManagementSectionInteractor()); FormManagementCommunicator.setContract(ComponentManager.iFormManagementContract); ComponentManager.iFormManagementContract.setODKModuleStyle(this, R.drawable.login_bg, R.style.BaseAppTheme, R.style.FormEntryActivityTheme, R.style.BaseAppTheme_SettingsTheme_Dark, Long.MAX_VALUE);`